bratorange/slunn/README.md

 # Sligthly underwhelming neural network
 This was a finger practice of implementing neural networks with simple backpropagation and gradient descent in numpy.
-Please take implementation with a grain of salt as many parts may not be optimal.
+Please take this implementation with a grain of salt, as many parts may not be optimal.

 ## Results
 I managed to get MNIST under 1% error with five layers.